snowplow-archive/snowplow.github.com/_posts/2015-06-09-spark-streaming-example-project-0.1.0-released.md

 ####Step 3: Create your Kinesis Stream

 We're going to set up the Kinesis stream in the Terminal of your vagrant box.
-Your first step is to create a stream and verify that it was successfully.
+Your first step is to create a stream and verify that it was successful.
 Use the following command to create a stream named "my-stream":

 ```bash
 $ inv create_kinesis_stream my-profile my-stream